samirbanjanovic/Wayless/README.md

 # WayMore

-`WayMore` is a thread-safe singletong that stores previously configured and requested instances of `Wayless`.
+`WayMore` is a thread-safe singleton that stores previously configured and requested instances of `Wayless`.
 Via the singleton you can configure and cache mappings for future use by calling `SetRules` or request a mapper by calling the overloaded `Get` method.